WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_symmetric.md

 > Generate a new symmetric key for a given algorithm.
 >
-> `options` can be `None` to use the default parameters, or an algoritm-specific set of parameters to override.
+> `options` can be `None` to use the default parameters, or an algorithm-specific set of parameters to override.
 >
 > This function may return `unsupported_feature` if key generation is not supported by the host for the chosen algorithm, or `unsupported_algorithm` if the algorithm is not supported by the host.